xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 In some cases, a USB device may not get full memory access to corrupt a system, but it can also present itself as something else and execute malicious commands.
 For example, the [Bad USB](https://en.wikipedia.org/wiki/BadUSB) is such an attack: a corrupt USB device presents itself as a keyboard to the operating system, and it then proceeds to type malicious commands.

-What about your WiFi?
+What about your Wi-Fi?
 The same principle applies because they use the same technology.
 If your WiFi firmware has an exploitable bug (and it probably has a few), could a malicious neighbor trick it into modifying your system memory?
 Your neighbors are probably decent people, but what about people at a random coffee shop or a hotel?
 What if you're responsible for trade secrets or important research data—does a targeted attack sound so unlikely then?

 These risks are why Qubes draws boundaries around USB and network devices.
 In fact, they're special boundaries: Qubes uses a technology called [VT-d](https://en.wikipedia.org/wiki/X86_virtualization#Intel-VT-d), which means that it can assign a separate memory segment to each device.
 If the device goes rogue, it can only modify its own memory segment.